Diabetes PREVENTION PROGRAM

-In order to qualify for this program, you must be at least 18 years old, overweight (BMI ≥ 25)* and at high risk for developing Type 2 Diabetes or have been diagnosed with prediabetes† by a healthcare provider.
+To qualify for the Diabetes Prevention Program, you must be at least 18 years old, overweight (BMI ≥ 25)* and are at risk of prediabetes or diabetes.

 Your health is important to us; don’t let cost be an issue.
 Financial assistance is available.

 Type 2 diabetes affects more than 29 million individuals across the country and nearly 200,000 people across Coastal Virginia and Northeastern North Carolina.
 Another 86 million nationwide have prediabetes and are at risk of developing diabetes, but only 11% are aware of it.
 The Peninsula Metropolitan YMCA has partnered with the YMCA of the USA and the Centers for Disease Control to reduce the prevalence of diabetes in our region.

 DIABETES PREVENTION PROGRAM